 With a passion for helping animals and people, Sarah’s gained unique perspective and experience both online, managing social media at the Lost Dog and Cat Rescue Foundation for many years, and offline, working at an animal shelter.
 More recently she has worked in several communication roles at The Humane Society of the United States, with a focus on public relations, social media, crisis communications, and how they overlap.
 She is now the Public Affairs Adviser and Special Assistant to the Chief Operating Officer, helping to manage public affairs and problem solve.

 While managing social media for The Humane Society of the United States, she led the organization to be recognized as a leader in the use of Twitter for nonprofit engagement, and be recognized in industry publications such as “One of the Top 20 Nonprofits on Twitter” by The Huffington Post.

 She’s a speaker on crisis communications for nonprofits, how to navigate brand attacks in the online space, and how to use social media to communicate effectively no matter the size of your organization or cause.

-In her spare time, she volunteers with the Lost Dog and Cat Rescue Foundation managing the farm animal care, and as a keeper aide at the Smithsonian National Zoo.
-She lives in Maryland with her dog Dimitri and cat Francis.
+In her spare time, she volunteers with the Lost Dog and Cat Rescue Foundation managing the farm animal care and serving on the Board of Directors.
+She lives in Maryland with her dog Dimitri .

 Jane Harrell, Co-Principal

 Jane Harrell is Editor-in-Chief of AdvoCats (and Dogs, Too) and ’cause Digital Marketing.
 Jane’s passion for helping pets and focused understanding of the online pet-parent space has earned her a reputation for innovation, expertise and proven results with businesses like Petfinder.com, Purina and Pet Health Network.